openjdk/jmh/README.md

 Make sure you did this before publishing the benchmark, and/or requesting the JMH feature:

- - **JMH annotations Javadocs and Samples are essential reading.** Follow the [JMH Samples](https://github.com/openjdk/jmh/tree/master/jmh-samples/src/main/java/org/openjdk/jmh/samples) to get familiar with the API, use cases, culprits, and pitfalls in building the microbenchmarks and using JMH.
+ - **JMH annotations Javadocs and Samples are essential reading.** Follow the [JMH Samples](https://github.com/openjdk/jmh/tree/master/jmh-samples/src/main/java/org/openjdk/jmh/samples) to get familiar with the API, use cases, culprits, and pitfalls in building the benchmarks and using JMH.
  - **Your benchmarks should be peer-reviewed.** Do not assume that a nice harness will magically free you from considering benchmarking pitfalls.
 We only promise to make avoiding them easier,